 Lieutenant Columbo is alerted to the crime the following morning from the office of a dog obedience school, where Dog has been expelled for ‘demoralising the other students’.
 As a result, Columbo is forced to head to the crime scene with the lovable mutt in tow.

-Popular opinion on da street is that old Howard was given a good clubbing in his own living room by assailant unknown, who made off with watch, wallet and heroine.
+Popular opinion on da street is that old Howard was given a good clubbing in his own living room by assailant unknown, who made off with watch, wallet and heroin.
 Of course Columbo is soon seeing things his fellow officers have missed.
 There’s a match in the ashtray that is peculiarly burnt.
 Howard’s pipe is missing from his rack, but is not in the living room.
 Where could it be?
 Columbo even spots scuff marks from polished shoes high up on the living room door.
 How did they get there?

 The newly widowed Margaret (not nearly emotional enough for my liking) answers a few of the Lieutenant’s questions.
 No, Howard wasn’t expecting visitors that evening.
 Yes, the living room had been spotlessly clean at 5pm, so the burnt match must have been placed there later.
 In any case, Howard didn’t use matches to light his pipe – he used a special lighter.